-This course will introduce you to the universal and ever-present jazz progression by starting with its derivation from the major scale.
+This lesson will introduce you to the universal and ever-present jazz progression by starting with its derivation from the major scale.
 From here you will learn to identify, build and play major key ii-V-Is in tunes.

 This lesson is a full-featured FREE lesson.
 Try it out.
 If you like it, consider subscribing.

 Watch this short video for an overview of the content of this lesson.